- Share this article on Facebook

-X-Files creator Chris Carter is heading back to the small screen.
+The X-Files creator Chris Carter is nearing a return to the small screen.